 Bicycle routes include roadways or shared use paths designated through signage, pavement markings or mapping.
 They provide directional and distance information, and aid bicyclists in wayfinding, especially in complex urban locations or along established long distance bicycle routes.
-Bicycle routes should not end at a barrier.
-Information directing the bicyclists around the barrier should be provided.
+Bicycle routes shall not end at a barrier.
+Information directing bicyclists around temporary interruptions in a route shall be consistent with the MUTCD, Part 9.